hezhaobin/2021-Data-Skills/workshop/W13-alignment-data/README.md

     $ module load samtools
     ```
 ## Align a fastq file to the genome
 The exercises from the textbook didn't demonstrate how SAM or BAM files are derived from fastq files.
-Here we merely provide an example for you to get hands-on practice.
+Here we  provide an example for you to get hands-on practice.
 For a deep understanding of the mapping process, including the best aligner to use, you are referred to external resources such as this [youtube video](https://youtu.be/jA8RI4u_hd8), [a recent review](https://link.springer.com/article/10.1007/s13258-017-0621-9#Sec14) and [this tutorial](https://learn.gencore.bio.nyu.edu/alignment/)

 We will use the same file as the one used for the challenge in W11.
 Here is how you can obtain it: